Free anti-malware software

 2. Panda Free Antivirus

-Cloud-based protection from malware and spyware that takes the pressure off your PC's processor
+Cloud-based protection from malware that takes the pressure off your PC's processor

 We're big fans of Panda's security products, and Panda Free Antivirus is smarter than ever before.
-It's cloud-based, with all the heavy lifting happening on Panda's servers - so the load on your PC is lessened considerably.
+It's cloud-based, with all the heavy processing happening on Panda's servers, so the load on your PC is lessened considerably.

-As ever there are paid anti-spyware and anti-malware products that offer more features - Wi-Fi scanning, password management, encryption, parental controls and so on - but Panda offers excellent real-time protection and is ridiculously simple to use.
+There are premium anti-malware products that offer more features – Wi-Fi scanning, password management, encryption, parental controls and so on – but Panda Free Antivirus offers excellent real-time protection and is ridiculously simple to use.

-If your PC is a little underpowered, Panda could be the anti-spyware and anti-malware tool for you.
+If your PC is a little underpowered, Panda could be the anti-malware tool for you.